What is the Women’s Leadership Council?

 WLC Emerging Leadership Award for Women Scholarship The WLC enjoyed the culmination of much hard work in the first ever Emerging Leadership Award for Women Scholarship in June 2014.
 Two highly-deserving high school graduates wishing to attain post secondary education were granted the WLC Scholarship to assist with much needed college costs, Monica Guiza and Leslie Miranda.
 Applicants must demonstrate financial need and meet specific GPA requirements.

 WLC Annual Suit Drive The annual WLC Suit Drive coalesces our community together for donation of suits and professional items for women in need.
 These items are donated to agencies serving women in back-to-work programs.
-While we gathered over 7,000 items this past November, it takes just one suit to enable success and independence.
+While we gathered almost 12,000 items this past November, it takes just one suit to enable success and independence.
 Through this community event, we really are changing lives, one hanger at a time!
-Please join us in changing lives this Fall for the 7th Suit Drive, Friday, November 7th.
+Please join us in changing lives for the 8th Annual Suit Drive in November 2015.

 WLC Teachers in Libraries In partnership with the Las Vegas-Clark County Library District, “Teachers in Libraries” will provide 16 hours weekly of free after school homework help for students K-12.
 With the goal of bolstering student achievement rates by giving children added resources and time, the WLC continues to support children and families in providing educational resources to those who most need it.

 Girls on the Run 5K Supporting girls in the lifelong endeavor to increase physical activity and healthy eating, this year the WLC is sponsoring this fun run for girls which incorporates positive youth development curricula.
-Save the date for November 23rd , 2014 for this amazing day of exercise, learning, and meeting goals.
+It’s an amazing day of exercise, learning, and meeting goals.

 WLC & The Paradise Park Clinic This year, in partnership with Volunteers In Medicine, the WLC assists in delivering extended services at this clinic to 450 patients, offering education, and treatment to infants, children and adults.
 Via early screening, detection and treatment, patients will receive needed care.